Read our Blog

 We can help!

 If you sign up for our hosting package, a shared SSL is included.
-A shared SSL certificate can be used by all domains running on the same server.
+All domains running on the same server can use a shared SSL certificate..
 For an additional fee, there is a “dedicated” SSL you can choose as an add-on.

 Get Started